AriFordsham/GHCWiki/trac-fast-cgi.md

 using `bin-environment` (as in the section above on Apache configuration).

 Note that lighttpd has a bug related to 'SCRIPT_NAME' and 'PATH_INFO' when the uri of fastcgi.server is '/' instead of '/trac' in this example (see [ \#2418](http://trac.edgewall.org/intertrac/%232418)).
-This should be fixed since lighttpd 1.4.23, and you may need to add `"fix-root-scriptname" => "enable"` as parameter of fastcgi.server.
+This is fixed in lighttpd 1.5, and under lighttpd 1.4.23 or later the workaround is to add `"fix-root-scriptname" => "enable"` as a parameter of fastcgi.server.

 For using two projects with lighttpd add the following to your `lighttpd.conf`: